 The third coffee wave came about when a small community of coffee enthusiasts founded the Specialty Coffee Association in 1982.

-But it was not until 1999 that the term “third wave of coffee” was coined in order to put a name to this new shift in the coffee movement.
+However, it was not until 1999 that the term “third wave of coffee” was coined to put a name to this new shift in the coffee movement.

 The whole motivation behind this wave is to improve the quality of coffee and discover new flavors through new roasting and brewing methods.